 By Rachel Dorman, M.S. & Kacy Mixon, PhD, LMFT

 This post was written by Rachel Dorman, M.S. and Kacy Mixon, PhD, LMFT.
 Both are members of the MFLN Family Development (FD) team which aims to support the development of professionals working with military families.
-Find out more about the Military Families Learning Network FD concentration on our website, on Facebook, on Twitter, YouTube, and on LinkedIn.
+Find out more about the Military Families Learning Network FD concentration on our website, Facebook, Twitter, and on YouTube.